kanongil/jellyfin-plugin-insomniac/README.md

 ## Limitations

 - Does not wake the server again.
 Neither for scheduled timers, nor for network requests.
-  - *Note that the network request wake limitation can be mitigated using the mDNS service service announcement on networks that support [Bonjour Sleep Proxy](https://en.wikipedia.org/wiki/Bonjour_Sleep_Proxy)*.
+  - *Note that the network request wake limitation can be mitigated using the mDNS service announcement on networks that support [Bonjour Sleep Proxy](https://en.wikipedia.org/wiki/Bonjour_Sleep_Proxy)*.
 - Live TV scheduled recordings are not supported, and could be missed if the host is sleeping.
 - Clients can provide limited interaction signals while not actively consuming content, causing the inhibition removal delay to trigger.